slatedocs/slate/source/includes/_apiv1.md

 }
 ```

-This endpoint is used to delete an existing business listing from MojoPages.
+This endpoint is used to delete an existing business listing from LocalStack.

 ### HTTP Request